Great Hypostyle Hall within the Karnak temple complex

 Abraham is called "Hebrew" in Genesis 14:13.
 The Harris papyrus speaks of 'apriu of Re at Heliopolis, the shrine of the Sun.
 Plato, who studied under a Horite priest at Memphis for thirteen years, wrote "Tell me of the God of On, which was, is and shall be.

 The people who lived at On called it Iunu, which means "place of pillars."
 There were many pillars bearing inscriptions to the high king, to the Creator Re, and to his son Horus.
 Some pillars depicted great victories in war, the details of treaties, and dedications.
 Isaiah 19:19 refers to a pillar erected in Egypt as a sign that the Lord will send the Egyptians a savior.

 It was common for pillars to be inscribed in memory of holy ancestors, as stained-glass windows in churches are dedicated to "pillars" of the congregation.
 The entrance pillars of Solomon's temple were called Boaz and Joktan.
 Boaz was Solomon's holy ancestor on his father's side and Joktan was a holy ancestor on his mother's side.

 According to Genesis 41:45, Joseph married into the royal priest family of Heliopolis.
 Study of the Heliopolitan cosmogony makes it apparent that Heliopolis was conceived as the sacred center of the primeval ocean, called Nun.
 The many pillars of the temple symbolized the connection between the waters below and the waters above (Gen. 1:7).
-Being a "he was a son of Nun (Numbers 11:28), Joshua likely belonged to a Ha'biru clan associated with On.
+Seeing as "he was a son of Nun" (Numbers 11:28), Joshua likely belonged to a Ha'biru clan associated with On.

 The Prestige of Biblical On